ory/docs/docs/oathkeeper/pipeline/authn.md

 - `preserve_path` (boolean, optional - defaults to `false`) - If set to `true`, any path in `service_url` will be preserved instead of replacing the path with the path of the request being checked.
 - `extra_from` (string, optional - defaults to `extra`) - A [GJSON Path](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) pointing to the `extra` field.
 This defaults to `extra`, but it could also be `@this` (for the root element), `session.foo.bar` for `{ "subject": "...", "session": { "foo": {"bar": "whatever"} } }`, and so on.
 - `subject_from` (string, optional - defaults to `subject`) - A [GJSON Path](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) pointing to the `subject` field.
 This defaults to `subject`.
 Example: `identity.id` for `{ "identity": { "id": "1234" } }`.
 - `method` (string, optional) - The method to pass to the authenticator service.
 If set, the method of the original request is overwritten with the specified method.
-If not set, the method of the original request is used.
+If not set, the method used will be `POST` by default, or the original request method if the `use_original_method` fiels is set to `true`.
+- `use_original_method` (boolean, optional - defaults to `false`) - If set to `true`, the request to the authentication service will be performed using the original request method; otherwise, the request will be performed using the method `POST`.
+This field is ignored if the `method` field is set.

 ```yaml
 # Global configuration file oathkeeper.yml